telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 12. Access-Control-Allow-Headers

-It is a response HTTP Header in Orion.
+It is a response HTTP header in Orion.
 This header should be present in Orion's response for every OPTIONS request made to /v2 resources.
 Orion allows a specific set of headers in CORS requests and these are defined in `lib/rest/HttpHeaders.h`.